 - Peppermint (vasodilator + pain reliever)

 Submerging yourself in a tub full of warm water is also a great way to provide relief from menstrual cramps!
-If your heating pad or water bottle isn’t quite cutting it, hop in the bath and take advantage of some pain free R&R.
+If your heating pad or hot water bottle isn’t quite cutting it, hop in the bath and take advantage of some pain free R&R.

 Temporarily Decrease Social Interactions